bentomhall/nih-system/homebrewery/world/player-options.md

 *Charisma (Intimidation) Expert Skill Trick*

-This skill trick acts like demoralize except that you can force any number of creatures that can see and hear you to make a Wisdom saving throw, becoming broken (surrendering or fleeing) on a failure and frightened of you on a success.
-The frightened state lasts for 1 minute.
+This skill trick acts like demoralize except that you can force any number of creatures that can see and hear you to make a Wisdom saving throw.
+Creatures targeted become frightened of you.
+On a failed save, the frightened state lasts for 1 minute.
+On a success, it last until the end of their next turn.
+You can choose when you use this ability whether creatures that fail their save must use their movement to move away from you or whether their movement speed is reduced to zero while frightened.
+Creatures that failed the saving throw can re-attempt the saving throw at the end of each of their turns, ending the effect on a success.

 #### Comprehend Dweomer